+Today, the site is like many superfund/brownfield sites: A large grassy field surrounded by a barbed-wire fence.
 Most of the houses in this neighborhood were demolished, although a few residents chose to stay (and these few still live there, against better judgment).
 The neighborhood is approximately a square mile of empty driveways, streetlights, fire hydrants, and foundations.
 Block after block is overgrown with thirty years’ worth of vegetation, and ironically, wildlife has returned to thrive on the site of one of the worst environmental catastrophes in American history.
 It’s an eerie neighborhood, and a picture of what our cities would look like if people left entirely.

 The Love Canal disaster prompted to the U.S. Congress to pass the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), commonly known as the Superfund Act, which provides funding and authorization for the EPA to clean up critically polluted sites and hold the responsible parties accountable.
 Currently the program continues to tackle problems of industrial pollutants and environmental crimes around the world.

 Know Before You Go

 Love Canal covers 36 square blocks in the far southeastern corner of the city, along 99th Street and Read Avenue.